scottlerch/HostsFileEditor/Readme.txt

 TODO:
 -----
--Add ability to deselect current sort by clicking header twice -Make cut/copy/paste/delete work at the cell level, not just rows -Add batching feature to UndoManager
+-Make cut/copy/paste/delete work at the cell level, not just rows -Add batching feature to UndoManager
 -Add IPv6 support (for parsing IP addresses to determine if valid)